 - Decide if you will go to the governor meeting/IRP and whether you would like a friend/family member to accompany you for support on the day(let the governing body/IRP know in advance).
+You may choose to request that the meeting is held remotely, online.
 You can submit your questions, statement & evidence in advance if attending will be difficult for you

 - Use your bullet-point list to prepare and prioritise what you want to highlight to the governors or Independent Review Panel and start to plan questions you would like to ask.